Tina-Mai/TinaGPT/README.md

 # TinaGPT

-trained on 100,000 words of old writing to write in my style
+trained on approximately 10,000 tokens from old writing to mimic my writing style. will be deployed at https://tinamai.xyz.gpt